Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 Now you qudi-core installation will know about the measurement modules and it's time to set up a proper qudi configuration file.

 ## Configure Pycharm
+To run Qudi via pycharm you have to edirt your configuration (include maybe some screenshot?)
+- take the runnable.py file
+- use the proper interpreter Python 3.8
+- working directory?
+- still missing something?

 ## qudi Configuration file

 - Start by playing with the dummy config (LINK MISSING)
+- - Load the dummy config file via file -> load configuration
 - Continue by settting up real hardware.
 These links may help you:
 - As an IQO member, you might want to checkout the following repo (LINK MISSING).
 In there, you can find and store configuration for multiple setups in the institute.